DislabNJU/Spark/README.md

 ===
 What is Cobra?
 ---
 Cobra is semi-clairvoyant scheduling strategy deployed in Spark on YARN system.
 Jobs employing this strategy have competitive performance compared to the clairvoyant schedulers, and have substantial performance improvement (job response time) compared to the built-in algorithms in the online average setting.
 The blew figure is an one-slide overview.
 See the detailed introduction via [the papaer](https://github.com/DislabNJU/Spark/blob/branch-2.0/INFOCOM%20final%20version.pdf)
 ![Architecture](https://github.com/DislabNJU/Spark/blob/branch-2.0/oneslide.png)
+#What is semi-clairvoyance?
 How Cobra works?
 ---
 Spark part in Cobra